hectorlj/CloudCover/README.md

 # CloudCover
-Been working to get this code to work to add cover images getPoster function is already initialized and is able to pull the uri
+Been working to get the following code to work to add cover images.
+The getPoster function is already initialized and is able to pull the uri.

 <Image
                 source={{uri: getPoster(item.title) }}
                 style={{width:20, height:20}}